sharps disposal service design

 Mockup of tri-fold instructional brochure

-Custom size and frequency options
+Custom options

 Users can customize frequency of kit shipments and size of kits to fit their diverse personal needs.